 Locksmith Business Valuation Calculator & Exit Planning Built for Security Professionals

-Locksmith businesses with commercial accounts and electronic access control capabilities trade at 1.8x-3.2x SDE.
-YourExitValue tracks the service mix, account base, and credential metrics buyers use to price acquisitions.
+Locksmith businesses with 40%+ commercial accounts, service diversification, and recurring revenue agreements trade at 1.8x-3.2x SDE or 3.0x-5.0x EBITDA.
+YourExitValue tracks commercial client concentration, service breadth, and recurring revenue models buyers use to price service acquisitions.

 Free Locksmith Business Valuation Calculator